frederic-perez/AmE-dictionary/data/dictionary.md

 __sick leave__ _n_ :three::hammer: _The UK’s biggest reason for sick leave._
 __sickle cell__
 __sickly__ _adj_ :es: enfermizo
-__sidle up (from someone or something)__ _idiom_ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
-__sidle up (to someone or something)__ _idiom_ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
 __sidearm__
 __sidebar__ _n_
 __sidecar shovelhead__